 Security Deposits provide us with some financial protection when a tenant moves out of the unit and fails to fulfill his/her obligations under the lease.
-Any deposit collected will be placed in an interest-bearing account and allocate the interest to the tenant upon move out.
+Any deposit collected will be placed in an owner held security deposit account.

 To assist in returning as much of the deposit to the tenant, each tenant will receive a copy of charges that may be assessed upon move out at the time of move in.